 Having been granted a PBS licence, you use the SMS to assign a CoS to the candidate, who then uses this reference number to make their visa application to the Home Office.

 How do you apply for a PBS licence?

-You can apply for a PBS licence online, submitting all the necessary documentation in support within a period of five days.
+You must submit all the necessary documentation in support within a period of five days.

-In the event that you are unable to provide the necessary documentation to support your application for a sponsor licence, you risk your application being significantly delayed or even denied.
+In the event that you are unable to provide the necessary documentation to support your application for a sponsor licence, or you meet the deadline to provide the supporting documentation, you risk your application being significantly delayed or even denied.